-Sources: ABS, Finance and Wealth Accounts, March guarter 2021; RBA, Statistical Tables E1 & E2.
-June guarter data will be released on 23rd September.
+Sources: ABS, Finance and Wealth Accounts, March quarter 2021; RBA, Statistical Tables E1 & E2.
+June quarter data will be released on 23rd September.
 Return to "What's New".

-Retail sales fell 1.8% in June, weighed down by lockdowns in NSW and Victoria
+Retail sales fell 1.8% in June, weighed down by lockdowns in NSW and Victoria, but motor vehicle sales rose (surprisingly) in July

 Note: see also slide 100 for more detail on the composition of retail sales since the onset of the pandemic.
 Sources: ABS, Retail Trade, Australia, Preliminary; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
-July retail sales data will be released on 28th August; July motor vehicle sales data will be released in the second week of August.
+July retail sales data will be released on 28th August; August motor vehicle sales data will be released in the second week of September.
 Return to "What's New".